 Richmond Personal Injury Attorney

 Civil claims for these kinds of injuries generally fall into one of two areas in the law: torts or negligence.
-Torts are intentional wrongs for which a person can sue civilly and for which the wrongdoer may face additional criminal charges.
+Intentional torts are a civil wrong that causes harm or loss to someone.
 In fact, civil suits for assault, battery, or wrongful death may stem from criminal cases against a defendant.
 Criminal conviction may heal society’s wounds, but it won’t address the lasting harm done to the individual victim.
-As a result, the victim of a crime should seek the assistance of a dedicated personal injury attorney in VA immediately after speaking with police and receiving medical treatment.
+As a result, the victim of a crime should seek the assistance of a dedicated personal injury attorney in Richmond immediately after speaking with police and receiving medical treatment.

 Negligence, meanwhile, is the breach of a legal duty that actually causes harm to another person or persons.
 Usually in negligence cases, there is no intent to injure; nevertheless, the defendant’s failure to adhere to his/her duty resulted in damage to someone else.
 Common examples of personal injury lawsuits which arise from negligent acts are slip and fall cases, auto accidents, and medical malpractice.